hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

     DEV Team.

-9. Once the team has agreed to accept your contribution, the PR will be merged, the platform page will be updated in HPE DEV Portal and the platform page will disappear from your Editorial Workflow.
+9. Once the team has agreed to accept your contribution, the PR will be merged, the platform page will be updated in HPE Developer Portal and the platform page will disappear from your Editorial Workflow.

 ## Adding an Event